franzbu/EnhancedSpaces.spoon/README.md

 EnhancedSpaces also features an integrated window manager for resizing and positioning your windows with keyboard shortcuts or, optionally, with the help of your mouse or trackpad.

-When it comes to macOS, the obvious choice for developing such an application is Swift; however, I had come to appreciate Hammerspoon when adding extensions and customizations to macOS and wanted to see how far its approach with Lua can go, and Hammerspoon has delivered.
+When it comes to macOS, the obvious choice for developing such an application is Swift; however, I have come to appreciate Hammerspoon for its power and flexibility when adding extensions and customizations to macOS and wanted to see how far its approach with Lua can go with a project line this, and Hammerspoon has delivered.

 With its no-compromise approach, EnhancedSpaces has simplified my life with macOS.
 May it do the same for you.